Allan-Vonk/my-portfolio/README.md

 - **Autonomous Greenhouse**: An autonomous system for monitoring environmental conditions.
 - **Zitu Island**: A collaborative puzzle game with unique room designs.

-## About Me

-I'm a passionate software developer based in Utrecht, currently studying Technical Computer Science at Hogeschool Utrecht.
-I have a diploma in Game Development from Grafisch Lyceum.
-I thrive on challenges and continuous learning, with a focus on game development and web technologies.

 ## Roadmap